TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_11_Verification_and_Validation.md

-# Part 11 – Verification and Validation (Story-Driven)
+# Part 11 – Verification and Validation — Teaching Mastery Edition

 [⬅️ Back to Home](../README.md)

 ---

-## Big Idea

-Verification and validation are how you separate truth from illusion.

-A job can say Completed.
-The UI can look fine.
-Access can “mostly” work.

-And still, the system can be wrong.

-Verification and validation answer one question:
+## The One Question This Part Answers

-“Do I *know* this is right, or am I just hoping?”
+**Do I *know* this is right, or am I just hoping?**

+Verification and validation do not change data.
+They decide whether data deserves your trust.

+Keep this line in mind:

+**Jobs report progress.
+Verification proves truth.
+Validation proves meaning.**

 ---